Waterbury Mesothelioma Lawyer

 The asbestos that remains in older sites poses a risk to workers and residents in the area.

-As an example, demolition began recently at the site of the former Anamet Manufacturing Complex.
+For example, demolition began recently at the site of the former Anamet Manufacturing Complex.
 Constructed in the 1850s, the complex is riddled with asbestos and other toxic materials.

-The demolition itself may be risky, but it should remove remaining asbestos and make the site safer for residents.
+The demolition itself may be risky, but it should remove the remaining asbestos and make the site safer for residents.

 Waterbury Job Sites with Known Asbestos